johncoenen/Bar-Grill/README.md

 # Bar-Grill
-Website for a Bar and Grill
+Website for a Bar and Grill using flexbox.